 Call for Applications

 The process starts with the call for applications which is emailed to all NSM faculty members in early January.

 Potential applicants for this award are required to email Jim Briggs, firstname.lastname@example.org, no later than 5 p.m.
 CST on Tuesday, January 28, 2020, of their intention to apply.
 Those interested in applying will be provided with further instructions and deadlines.
 Completed applications are due in early February.

 NOTE: Previous winners cannot be considered again until five years after receipt of the award.

 Once applications have been received, the applicants are contacted with instructions on how to submit their materials for evaluation, and given a deadline.
 The requested material includes the following:

 - CV: Maximum 3 pages, with emphasis on teaching (must include a list/table of all courses taught)

 - Teaching Statement: Maximum 2 pages single spaced, including a teaching philosophy and a description of teaching accomplishments

-- Course evaluations for ALL courses taught during the prior two years (including summers) for which evaluations are available, and for Fall 2018 and Winter sessions if such evaluations have been released.
-Note that applicants are encouraged to provide an explanation for the courses taught in order for the reviewers to understand any special challenges presented by those courses, student composition, timing and mechanism of offering of the course, etc. Materials for this section should include:
+- Course evaluations for ALL courses taught during the prior two years (including summers, winters, etc.) for which evaluations are available, and for Fall 2019 and Winter sessions if such evaluations have been released.
+Note that applicants are encouraged to provide contextual information for the courses taught in order for the reviewers to understand any special challenges presented by those courses, student composition, timing and mechanism of offering of the course, etc. Materials for this section should include: